Treatise on Federal Nontax Debt Collection Law

 Part IV contains multiple chapters;or individual chapters as needed:

 Discusses the rules generally applicable to the suspension and termination of collection activity, and explains the distinctions between the two terms and other, related terms.

-Terminology related to suspension and collection of collection action.
+Describes terminology related to the suspension and termination of collection action.